uwdub/web-dub/_people/faculty/starbird-kate.md

 #   Master of Science in Engineering
 ################################################################################
 positions:
+- title: Assistant Professor
-- affiliation: Master of Science in Human Centered Design & Engineering
+  affiliation: Human Centered Design & Engineering

 ################################################################################
 # A person may have a website.
 If not, this field should not be present.